Shaman, by Mike Sass for WoW TCG

 - Suggested for encounters: with extreme burst damage mechanics.

-- Suggested for encounters: where HPM is more important than timing and HPS, and where haste from gear does not cause you to be significantly over a haste threshold.
+- Suggested for encounters: where HPM is more important than HPS.

 Tier 90: Throughput, Part 2

-A strong single-target throughput boost, Unleashed Fury’s 50% buff can be used in combination with or independently of Unleash Life’s +30% healing boost.
+A strong single-target throughput boost, Unleashed Fury’s 50% buff can be used in combination with or independently of Unleash Life‘s +30% healing boost.
 Since the bonuses are multiplicative, casting UL + a single target heal will result in a 95% output boost.
-Used independently, Unleash Fury will net you +50% on your subsequent single-target cast (notable if you’re focused on using Healing Rain after every Unleash Life cast).
-In terms of functionality, it’s very important to note that Unleashed Fury’s buff is applied to the player that Unleash Life is cast on, so in order to receive the benefit of the additional healing bonus, UL and the single-target heal must be cast on the same player.
+Used independently, Unleash Fury will net you +50% on your subsequent single-target cast.
+Unleashed Fury was changed in Mists to be a buff applied to the shaman, and not the Unleash Life target, so you no longer need to restrict your UL casts.

-A dps option at first glance, this talent becomes powerful for Resto Shaman looking for burst capacity due to the fact that both Primal Fire Elemental and Primal Earth Elemental provide bonus healing while active.
+A dps option at first glance, this talent becomes powerful for Resto Shaman looking for burst capacity due to the fact that both Primal Fire Elemental and Primal Earth Elementalprovide bonus healing while active.
 (Do note: both Elementals have to maintain a channel on the Shaman to provide the buff, negating any potential damage contributions).
-Further, by utilizing Glyph of Fire Elemental, Resto Shaman can gain a healing boost of 10% on a 3 minute cooldown (perfectly aligning with the cooldowns of both Healing Tide Totem and Ascendance).
+Further, by utilizing Glyph of Fire Elemental Totem, Resto Shaman can gain a healing boost of 10% on a 3 minute cooldown (perfectly aligning with the cooldowns of both Ascendance and Healing Tide Totem).
+It is also worth noting that Primal Elementalist does provide a modified Primal Storm Elemental, which while recognized for its attractiveness, does not gain any additional healing buffs.

-The last of the level 90 talents, Elemental Blast is a random +3500 stat boost to a secondary stat.
+The last of the level 90 talents, Elemental Blast is a random +500 stat boost to a secondary stat.
 Unfortunately, the stat selection can’t be controlled, it procs every stat evenly (on average), and the base cast time is 2 seconds, somewhat detracting from the usefulness of this talent.
-However, it’s worth noting that the 8-second buff granted by Elemental Blast equates to 5.8% crit, 17.5% Deep Healing (Mastery), or 8.2% haste, substantial buffs by any consideration and applicable to all spells cast while the Elemental Blast buff is active.
+However, it’s worth noting that the 8-second buff granted by Elemental Blast equates to 4.5% crit, 14.3% Deep Healing (Mastery), 5% haste, or 7.6% multistrike, substantial buffs by any consideration and applicable to all spells cast while the Elemental Blast buff is active.
+Further, Elemental Blast provides an additional 1000 Spirit to Restos for 8 seconds (~3298 mana per cast).